+Lindsey Worster

+Courtesy photo

+Barnes is Putnam Teacher of the Year

-Lindsey Worster Barnes is Putnam Teacher of the Year PUTNAM -Mrs. Tiffany Barnes was honored as Putnam's 2020 Teacher of the Year at a ceremony in Hartford on Dec.
+Tiffany Barnes Putnam Teacher of the Year

+PUTNAM -- Mrs. Tiffany Barnes was honored as Putnam's 2020 Teacher of the Year at a ceremony in Hartford on Dec.
 4. Barnes has a Bachelor of Science degree in Human Development and Family Studies from the University of Connecticut.
 She also has earned a Master's Degree in Early Childhood Education from Eastern Connecticut State University.
 She has proudly taught Grade 2 at Putnam Elementary School since 2009.
-During her tenure at the elementary school.
-Mrs. Barnes has held leadership roles as a PBIS Tier 2 Coach and Second Grade Team Leader.
+During her tenure at the elementary school, Mrs. Barnes has held leadership roles as a PBIS Tier 2 Coach and Second Grade Team Leader.
 Mrs. Barnes is also a Connecticut Team Mentor and a Trainer for teachers who want to become mentors for new teachers.
-Mrs. Barnes participates in UConn's Project LYFT, a program to identify and provide enrichment opportunities for gifted students.
+Mrs. Barnes participates in UConn's Project LYFT, a program to identify and provide enrichment oppor-tunities for gifted students.

 "Mrs. Barnes is an outstanding teacher!
 She serves as a wonderful example of how creating relationships with young children benefits them academically to achieve to their highest potential!
 Mrs. Barnes is a true teacher's leader and we are thrilled to be honoring her as Putnam Teacher of the Year," said Principal Kate Colavecchio,